shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 If you want to learn more about diesel you can read [HERE](https://diesel.rs/guides/getting-started).

-Now we can move to `src/solana.rs` file:
+Now we can move to the `src/solana.rs` file:

-We have added two function in this file.
+We have added three functions to this file.

 ```rs
 use std::{str::FromStr, thread};